-Comments may appear anywhere that whitespace may appear in a BIND configuration file.
+Comments can be inserted anywhere that whitespace may appear in a BIND configuration file.

 C-style comments start with the two characters / (slash, star) and end with / (star, slash).
 Because they are completely delimited with these characters, they can be used to comment only a portion of a line or to span multiple lines.